martialblog/cheatsheet/README.md

 ##TODO
 A lot of stuff...
 I just started.
 Stay tuned.

-- Add some example cheat sheets (git, bash, emacs, etc)
+- Add more cheatsheets!
+MORE!
 - Clean up imports
 - Maybe categories?
 - Tell my mom about it